ryanallen/openmindapp/meditations/content.md

 		Jara-marana (old age and death)

 ## Next Title
-1. Practice to stop the stress caused by a deluded and closed mind with a limited view of reality.
+1. Practice to stop the stress caused by a deluded and closed mind.
-	1.1	Let's think about what causes this limited view of reality.
+	1.1	Let's think about how delusion causes us to label things good which causes wanting.
-2.	...
-3. Surprise its a dualistic view instead of one united.
-Good or bad instead of good and bad :) <3 meta om.
+2. First we briefly perceive a thing.
+	2.1 Like another person
+	2.2	Our feelings are neutral.
+3. If we give the object more attention we perceive more attributes and form subjective opinions based in ignorance.
+	3.1	The person is beautiful
+	3.2 kind
+	3.3 good
+	3.4	and attracted to us.
+4. Delusion tricks us into thinking these labels exist as a thing outside the mind and inside the thing we are perceiving.
+	4.1	The mind labeled the person as good because some of our experiences of good people are beautiful and kind.
+	4.2	The mind labeled the group of skin hair bones and guts as a person, because all of our experiences of people have these things.
+4. Finally we lust after and want the good things and are revolted by and hate the bad things.
+5. Choose to calm down and focus your concentration on analyzing your mind to see all things as they really are, which sees through delusion on a path that ends unhelpful stress for everyone.

 ---